Build guide

 Tighten grub screws

-Tighten the grub screws. -
+Tighten the grub screws using a 1.5mm allen key. -

 Gather edge connector parts